Lloyd Brazil: Coach and athletic administrator

 After graduating in 1930, Brazil declined an offer to play professional baseball and instead accepted a position as Dorais’ assistant at the University of Detroit.
 Brazil remained at the school until his death in 1965.
 Over the next 35 years, Brazil served in many capacities as athletic director, business manager of athletics, head baseball coach, head basketball coach, backfield coach to the football team, and chairman of the Athletic Board of Control.
 He also served for a time as the president of the Missouri Valley Conference.
 Brazil was promoted to athletic director in 1943 when Dorais stepped down to take over as head coach of the Detroit Lions.
 At the time, one newspaper noted that the "hustling" new athletic director "would be somewhat of a one-man gang in the Detroit front office," having responsibilities as athletic director, graduate manager, business manager, ticket manager and also basketball coach.
 Veteran sports writer E. A. Batchelor paid this tribute to Brazil: "No boy ever was exposed to him without being the better for the experience."

 Basketball coach

-Brazil served as the University of Detroit's head basketball coach for sixteen years from 1930–1946.
+Brazil served as the University of Detroit's head basketball coach for sixteen years from 1930 to 1946.
 From 1935 to 1939, Brazil's basketball teams were among the best in the Midwest compiling a three-year record of 54–19.
 His best season as head coach was 1937–38 when the Detroit basketball team compiled a 16–4 (80.0%) record.
 In sixteen seasons under Brazil, the University of Detroit basketball team had a .625 winning record.

 The University of Detroit's year-by-year record in Brazil's sixteen years as coach is set forth below: